 This block is used to record and replay Macro.
 With pressing the Play sequence and Record Macro, Dewesoft X will execute the sequence up to the point where Macro needs to be recorded and then we can operate the mouse, keyboard, or even record the voice during our actions.

 When playing it back, Dewesoft X will repeat the same actions.

 This block is used to set variables or control channels.
 We can set the data header values, internal variables used in math or control channels which operate analog or digital output.

 The first entry is the channel which we will set.
 In the example below we will define the data header variable.
 Since this variable is set to Text, we must enter the value with the double apostrophe.

-If the variable is integer or float, we can enter the value or enter any Dewesoft X channel with full function of math formulas.
+If the variable is integer or float, we can enter the value or enter any Dewesoft X channel with the full function of math formulas.
 We can, for example, define the counter.
-In the Project setup – Internal variable, I defined the 'CNT' variable which can be used like shown below.
+In the Project setup -> Internal variable, I defined the 'CNT' variable which can be used as shown on image 51.
 On each transition of this block, the value will be increased by 1.

 This block can also set the control channels.
 In the example below the frequency of the function, a generator is set to 50.

 This block is used as the black box which can hold more modules to reduce the complexity of the main sequence.
 Please note that on the upper bar you have a choice to see the main sequence, event actions, or Custom blocks.
 If we go to the custom block, we can add a new one by pressing the + button.
 After defining the blocks, we can enter this single or multiple times in the main sequence by adding a custom block.